oumeima-elgharbi/P7_Data_Science_OpenClassrooms/README.md

   web: sh setup.sh && streamlit run dashboard.py

 We need a setup.sh to run streamlit dashboard.
 We use the url from the back-end in the dashboard.

+# -----------------------------------------------------------------------------

+TODO clean code :

+- download resources when building the app (not when running the webservices)
+- common folder for back and front : factorize !!
+- unzip resources folder like before ?

+- preprocess in real time for test and train ?? (train to think about solution)

+- remove runtime.txt in root only ?
+- slugignore in root ony ?

+Later :

+- pytest / unittest
+- Preprocess one client
+- MLFlow track experiments
+- MLFlow registry
+- Evidently